generation-org/KOTLIN/Loops/README.md

 *Hint* You can use the following String proprieties:

-* string.lenght -> returns the total number of characters of a given String
+* string.length -> returns the total number of characters of a given String
 * string[i] -> returns the char at the i position on the string